22388o/ssh_over_tor/README.md

 ## 🥷 Configuring Tor: ##

 1) First we going to add an additional hidden Tor service to our node's setup.
 To do so SSH into your node and find the needed `torrc` file.
-Example of paths to this file:
+Some example of paths to find this file:
 ````
 /etc/tor/torrc (Bare Metal / RaspiBolt / RaspiBlitz)